 The Environmental Working Group (EWG) publishes an annual Shopper’s Guide to Pesticides.
-Below is their full list released June 1, 2010 of the 49 most popular fruits and vegetables ranking them from the least amount of chemical residues (herbicides, pesticides and insecticides) – Best choices – to those with the most chemical residues – Worst choices.
+Below is the full list released June 2014 of 48 of the most popular fruits and vegetables ranking them from the greatest amount of chemical residues (herbicides, pesticides and insecticides) – Worst choices – to those with the least chemical residues – Best choices.

 According to EWG calculations on their website, “You can lower your pesticide consumption by nearly four-fifths by avoiding the 12 most contaminated fruits and vegetables and instead eating the least contaminated produce.
 When you eat the 12 most contaminated fruits and vegetables, you’ll be exposed to an average of 10 pesticides a day.
 When you choose fresh produce from the 15 least contaminated fruits and vegetables, you’ll consume fewer than 2 pesticides per day.”